Have you been seeing ads for an app called Yousician popping up everywhere?

 • They don't have enough lessons.
 I don't think a beginner could learn guitar with this app without having huge holes in his/her knowledge, so I think this app can only be a supplemental practice method to go alongside a primary guitar lesson source.

 • The songs you play don't sound good.
-They are like exercises, not a song.
+They are like exercises, not songs.

 • I missed the personal aspect.
 There is no teacher to look up to, as with video lessons.